Bram Lowsky joins CloudMD as new Head of Health and Wellness Services (formerly Enterprise Health Solutions)

-/EIN News/ -- VANCOUVER, British Columbia, March 27, 2023 (GLOBE NEWSWIRE) -- CloudMD Software & Services Inc. (TSXV: DOC, OTCQX: DOCRF, Frankfurt: 6PH) (the “Company” or “CloudMD”), an innovative health solutions company transforming the delivery of care, announced the appointment of Bram Lowsky as Executive Vice President, Head of Health and Wellness Services at CloudMD.
+VANCOUVER, British Columbia, March 27, 2023 (GLOBE NEWSWIRE) -- CloudMD Software & Services Inc. DOCDOCRF6PH)) (the "Company" or "CloudMD"), an innovative health solutions company transforming the delivery of care, announced the appointment of Bram Lowsky as Executive Vice President, Head of Health and Wellness Services at CloudMD.
 In this role Bram will be focused on continuing to deliver high quality health and wellness services with exceptional member experience and strong clinical outcomes.

 "I am very pleased to welcome Bram to our executive leadership team," said Karen Adams, CEO of CloudMD.
 "This is a pivotal time at CloudMD as we begin to scale our operations to serve a fast-growing customer base.
 The success of our strategic roadmap relies on our ability to effectively scale service delivery while maintaining high member engagement to empower individuals to lead happier, healthier, and more productive lives.
 Bram will drive a culture that puts both customer experience and clinical outcomes at the forefront.
 Under Bram's leadership, we will accelerate our strategy of leveraging healthcare navigation to ensure personalized and connected care."